Arcadia-Science/toxin-facilitators/README.md

 ### Species and toxin diversity analysis
-In each remaining cluster, we further identify: from how many different outlier sequences the accessory sequences have been extracted and visualize the distribution of the number of outlier/cluster in Figure 5A.
+In each remaining cluster, we further identify from how many different outlier sequences the accessory sequences have been extracted.
 For the rest of the diversity analysis, we filter out any accessory sequences that is assocaited with a single outlier.
-Then, we continue the analysis by calculating and plotting
+Then, we continue the analysis by calculating
-    - the number of species represented / cluster (Fig 5B)
+    - the number of species represented / cluster (Fig 5)
-    - the number of different toxins (based on toxin-clusters reference toxin) associated with the accessory sequences / cluster (Fig 5C)
+    - the number of different toxins (based on toxin-clusters reference toxin) associated with the accessory sequences / cluster.
+All this information is available in the table: `results/R_Analysis/ASClusters_metrics_summary_UpdatedJune2023.csv`